 for your own ISBN as a publisher, it will cost $125 for one number or $250 for ten numbers.
 The U.S. agency for ISBN

 is R.R.
 Bowker; the entire process can be completed on-line at www.isbn.org.
 NEW: Bowker has made it simpler for self-publishing authors to purchase single ISBNs and barcodes, at: www.myidentifiers.com

-If your book is printed via CreateSpace (CS), you can have a free ISBN, which makes CreateSpace the imprint of record.
-The free ISBN entitles your book to library distribution.
-For information on ISBN options, see https://www.createspace.com/Products/Book/ISBNs.jsp.
+If your book is printed via Amazon's Kindle Publishing Direct (KDP, formerly CreateSpace), you can have a free ISBN, which makes KDP the imprint of record.
+The free ISBN entitles your book to library distributionm which is not available if you supply your own ISBN;.
+KDP authors may also purchase a discounted ISBN from Bowker for $99.
+For information on KDP's ISBN options, see https://kdp.amazon.com/en_US/help/topic/G201834170